0xchase/HACS408E/content/assignments/quiz-study-guides/quiz-2.md

   to the IP address 192.168.0.1?
 - Which Wireshark filter would you use to display only incoming HTTP requests?

-- Which OSI layer is responsible for
+- Which OSI layer is responsible for:
   - converting data into electrical signals or bits for transmission?
   - data segmentation and reassembly?
   - error detection and correction?